hasura/graphql-engine/graphql/manual/getting-started/heroku-simple.rst

    hasura-dev console

-Your browser window should open up automatically at http://localhost:9695 with your Hasura console pointing to the heroku app where Hasura GraphQL engine is running!
+Your browser window should open up automatically at http://localhost:9695 with your Hasura console pointing to the Heroku app where Hasura GraphQL engine is running!

 .. image:: ../../../img/graphql/manual/getting-started/console.png